Top of the pageCheck Your Symptoms

 Based on your answers, the problem may not improve without medical care.

-Most body piercing wounds can be cared for at home.
+Careful aftercare of your body piercing can help prevent problems and promote healing.
 If you received written instructions from the person who did the body piercing, follow those instructions carefully.
-This will help prevent problems and promote healing.
+If you didn't get instructions for care of the piercing site, try using these.

 How fast the wound heals depends on the piercing site.
 The wound may take 4 to 6 weeks or longer to heal.
 Some sites may take up to a year to heal fully.